TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.2.1**
 - Fixed the bug where the Trickster could clip out of bounds when his box was close to a wall
 - Fixed a bug where the Bad Child's kill button went on cooldown when someone else performed a kill
+- Fixed a few bugs with footprints, Seer souls and the Vampire delayed kill

 **Version 2.2.0**
 - **Works with the latest Among Us version (2021.4.12s)**